 To maximize the impact of your rain barrel reducing water going into storm sewers, you are encouraged to drain it before it rains so it can fill up again.
 We have a service to let you know when rain is expected so that you can drain your rain barrel.
 Sign up today!

 Adopt a storm drain

 We are encouraging people in Waterloo Region to work together to prevent flooding from clogged storm drains.
 By adopting a storm drain and committing to keep it clear of snow and ice, leaves and other debris, you are helping to protect your home and those of your neighbours.
-Use our interactive mapping tool and adopt a storm drain on your street.
+Adopt a storm drain today!